Ldtenacity/LdTenacity/README.md

 **Intrduction**

-Note: My github is on maintainaince, there are 30+ projects will be open-source recently (includes team & personal projects in courses, research projects).
+Note: My github is under maintainaince, there are 30+ projects will be open-source recently (includes team & personal projects in courses, research projects).
 I will take maybe 1-2 months to make the code and documents look fine(since final is coming, the schedule is a little tight), if you are interested in some of them, send a message to me(ldtenacity666@outlook.com) and I will give you a copy.

 Projects Overview: